 Simply complete our Form 13F Excel template, define your filtering options, and Newsfile will prepare and file the Form 13F on your behalf.
 Our cost effective solution makes Newsfile an easy choice.

-Complete our Form 13F spreadsheet template to include cover page information, other managers reporting, other included managers, information table data, and filtering options.
+Complete our Form 13F spreadsheet template to include cover page information, other managers reporting, other included managers, and information table data.
+Why report more than what you're required?
+Select filtering options to remove holdings that do not appear in the 13F official list or meet the minimum requirements.

 |Send to Newsfile